ray-x/lsp_signature.nvim/README.md

 Show function signature when you types

-- This nvim plugin are made for completion plugins which does not support signature help.
+- This nvim plugin is made for completion plugins that do not support signature help.
   Need neovim-0.5+ and enable nvim-lsp.

 - Part of the code was ported from [completion-nvim](https://github.com/nvim-lua/completion-nvim), which does have lots of cool features.